District of Columbia Income Tax Calculator

 Does DC have different brackets by filing status?

 No. DC’s marginal brackets are the same for all statuses.
-Filing status matters for the standard deduction amount.
+Filing status only changes the standard deduction.

 Which standard deduction amounts are used?